birdiecare/birdie-katas/src/draw-box/draw-box.md

 To ensure high-quality code, your team has decided to apply Tests.
 Each feature must be thoroughly tested before moving on to the next.

-This project is designed as an incremental kata to mirror real-world development processes.
-Work through each requirement in sequence, and avoid looking ahead to future requirements until the current one is complete.

 ## The Backlog

 - Basic Box Drawing: The application should be able to draw a basic 2x2 box.